cisco/mercury/README.md

        none            None of the above
       <no option>     None of the above

+   --network-behavioral-detections performs analysis on packets, sessions, and
+    sets of sessions independent of the core mercury analysis functionality.
+These are not driven by the resources file.
+An example detection includes detecting residential proxies.

-   --minimize-ram minimizes the ram usage of mercury library by reducing classifer features and minimizing the maximum reassembly segments."
+   --minimize-ram minimizes the ram usage of mercury library by reducing classifer features and minimizing the maximum reassembly segments.

    [-v or --verbose] writes additional information to the standard error, including the packet count, byte count, elapsed time and processing rate, as